AI-ffinity/nmr_tutorials/Non_Uniform_Sampling/NMRPipe/IST.md

-# SMILE reconstruction
+# IST reconstruction as implemented in NMR Pipe

 ## General remarks

 `NMRPipe` uses a single CPU core only.
 FT (and other linear transforations) do not consume memory.

-Reconstruction takes ... and consumes ...
-RAM.
+Reconstruction takes *2 h 40 m X 2 (at least)* and consumes almost no RAM.